omeralpi/dotfiles/README.md

 - **mac**: A directory containing macOS-specific configurations
 - **Brewfile**: A list of all `brew` packages and `cask` applications
 - **config**: A directory containing configuration files (e.g., `.gitconfig`)
-- **setup.sh**: A script to automate the setup process on a new machine

 ## Setup